mugayoshi/filmdiary/README.md

 # Film Diary README

 ## Overview
 User can records films they have watched and rate them by numbers.
 User can see what others think of films.
 User can search films available in this service.
-Admin can add and edit film records (including uploaing an image)
+Admin can add and edit film records (including uploaing an image).

 ## Used technologies
 * Ruby on Rails